ztomer/quick_launch/README.md

 Public domain

-Note:
-Use quick_launch.ahk
+Notes:
-The other file is for reference
+* Use quick_launch.ahk, the other file is for reference
+* I'm using Process Explorer to find the target binary YMMV
+* Hammerspoon for Mac is better.
+Alas